Towards a Verified Model of the Algorand Consensus Protocol in Coq: Model

 \paragraph{Assumptions.}

-To enable expressing relevant properties about our transition relation, we add assumptions about committees and quorums.
-This includes a function \lstinline{committee} that determines self-selected committees, which we use to express properties of overlapping user quorums, as in the following statement, which says that for any two sets (quorums) of users of size at least \lstinline{tau}, that are both subsets of the committee for the given round-period-step triple, there is an honest user for the step who belongs to both quorums:
+To express assumptions about committees and quorums, we introduce a function \lstinline[language=Coq,basicstyle=\ttfamily ]{committee} that determines self-selected committees.
+For example, the following statement says that for any two quorums (i.e., subsets of size at least \lstinline[language=Coq,basicstyle=\ttfamily ]{tau}) of the committee for a given round-period-step triple, there is an honest user who belongs to both quorums:

-Similarly, we capture that a block was certified in a period as follows:
+Similarly, we capture that a block was certified in a period as follows (the value \texttt{3} indicates the third step, the \texttt{certvote} step, in period \texttt{p} and round \texttt{r}):

-This property is true for a trace if there exists a large-enough quorum of users selected for cert-voting who actually sent their votes along that trace for the given period (via \lstinline{certvoted_in_path}, which we omit here).
+This property is true for a trace if there exists a quorum of users selected for cert-voting who actually sent their votes in that trace for the given period (via \lstinline[language=Coq,basicstyle=\ttfamily ]{certvoted_in_path}, which we omit).
 This is without loss of generality since a corrupted user who did not send its cert-vote can be simulated by a corrupted user who sent its vote but the message is received by nobody.